 NATALIE: Right.
 It sounds like he’s got issues with rage.
 Again, his rage is not because of her childhood trauma.
 What I noticed throughout the whole thing is that she is being blamed not only by her husband but the responsibility for everything is being put on her.
-Here is what she is responsible for according to them.
-She is responsible for triggering her husband’s rage.
+Here is what she is responsible for according to them: She is responsible for triggering her husband’s rage.
 He is not responsible for his rage.
-He is not responsible for how he blames her and shames her – she is.
-She is responsible for not putting boundaries in place; but when she does put boundaries in place, she is responsible for pulling away and having boundaries.
+He is not responsible for how he blames her and shames her, she is.
+She is responsible for not putting boundaries in place, but when she does put boundaries in place, she is responsible for pulling away and having boundaries.
 She gets scolded either way for that.
 She is also responsible for incorrectly talking about her boundaries.
-What she is doing … I remember feeling like this in my relationship and when I was dealing with other people too.
+I remember feeling like this in my relationship and when I was dealing with other people, too.
 I was on a high wire.
 If I moved even the slightest centimeter to the right, I would fall off.
 If I moved the slightest centimeter to the left, I would fall off.
 Either way I would fall off.
-Trying to walk that wire while also parenting, while also working, while also homeschooling, while also trying to volunteer at church – I couldn’t do it!
+Trying to walk that wire while also parenting, while also working, while also homeschooling, while also trying to volunteer at church, I couldn’t do it!
 Nobody can do that!
 Nobody!

 BECKY: She is in a no-win situation.

 NATALIE: You are.
 It’s a no-win situation.